 The criteria for admission are available at www.fsw.edu/academics/programs/asems.
 Please contact the School of Health Professions EMS Office at (239) 489-9392 if there are questions about the program or application process.
 Requirements for completion of the AS degree in Emergency Medical Services include Florida EMT license and Florida Paramedic license.
 See catalog pages for more information on those licensure requirements.
 To receive EMT-basic and Paramedic articulated college credit hours, the student must be currently enrolled at Florida SouthWestern State College and seeking the EMST, AS degree.
 All General Education and EMST Core Coursework and all college residency requirements must be completed prior to graduation and prior to the award of the EMST, AS degree.
 General Education requirements may be completed concurrently with career core requirements, or following successful Florida Paramedic licensure.

 AS, Emergency Medical Services Technology Program of Study (73 credits)

-General Education and Program Specific Coursework
+All courses for the AS degree must be completed with a grade of C or higher.